albassort/AlbaBuild.nvim/README.md

 This allows for an easily configurable, portable unix focused testing apparatus.
 Developers can replace the envvars and build commands become usable to them.

 ## Notes
+### The name is not used to call the build command, the key is
+You don't call "Generate RPC", you call *2*, If it were called "generate_RPC" then you would call that.
+Keep in mind that the keys **cannot contain spaces as of right now**,

 ### Maximum number of commands
 This is **no maximum** number of commands.
 ABExecute, as described below, takes in an arbitrary integer.
 In the suggested keymap, <leader>xb0 fills the command with ABExecute but without cr, to make arbitrary indexes and using arguments easier